Purdue-CS193/homework-0-ThomasKuhn11/index.md

 # Thomas' First CS193 Homework
--nice teachers
+- nice teachers
--useful informatoin
+- useful informatoin
--not a lot of work
+- not a lot of work

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.